jeanpehk/doubly-generic/README.md

 Main outcome of this library:

-- No exising implementation for doubly-generic programming in Coq.
+- No existing implementation for doubly-generic programming in Coq.
 - Usage of universepolymorfism to avoid --type-in-type.

 Main caveats: